Beyond correlation: The Impact of Human Uncertainty in Measuring the Effectiveness of Automatic Evaluation and LLM-as-a-Judge: Background on correlation measures

 \subsection{Differences between correlation measures and raw accuracy}

-The assumptions above, especially the assumption that raters must be treated as interchangeable, raise a fundamental question as to why even use correlation measures to compare machine and human performance, instead of measures such as accuracy and F1 using human labels as ground truth? \textit{Firstly}, one of the main challenges with using scores like accuracy or F1 is that human labels tend to be noisy regardless of the task or the dataset, where some label choices are more acceptable than others, and measures such as F1 or accuracy do not account for variations in human labels and hence correlation measures \textit{\uline{appear to be a better measure}} to compare human vs. machine performance.
-However, as mentioned previously, many of the common chance-adjusted correlation measures aim to account for \textbf{random chance} agreement in HH agreement, whereas the errors make by machines tend to be more \textbf{systematic}.
-A key characteristic of random errors is that they are non-reproducible which result in variations when repeated, resulting in low IRA, which in-turn may point to potential problems in the labelling process or complexities in the task.
+The assumptions above, especially the assumption that raters must be treated as interchangeable, raise a fundamental question as to why even use correlation measures to compare machine and human performance, instead of measures such as accuracy and F1 using human labels as ground truth? \textit{Firstly}, one of the main challenges with using scores like accuracy or F1 is that human labels tend to be noisy regardless of the task or the dataset, where some label choices are more acceptable than others, and measures such as F1 or accuracy do not account for variations in human labels and hence correlation measures \textit{\uline{appear to be a better measure}}.
+However, as mentioned previously, many of the common chance-adjusted correlation measures aim to account for \textbf{random chance} agreement in HH agreement, whereas the errors machines make tend to be more \textbf{systematic}.
+A key characteristic of random errors is that they are non-reproducible.
+When repeating the labeling process, the result varies, resulting in low IRA, which in-turn may point to potential problems in the labeling process or complexities in the task.
 In contrast, systematic errors are consistent, and IRA measures are not designed to detect them. \textit{Secondly}, as a direct consequence, IRA metrics assume that agreement is good and variance is bad, which implies that there is a single correct answer -- a situation that may not hold for ambiguous items or those that gauge user perception.